Akkatecture/Documentation/content/docs/walkthrough/your_first_subscribers.md

     - csharp
     - dotnet
 ---
-If we look back at our task requirements the last one states that;
+If we look back at our task requirements, the last one states that;

-> The bank would like to keep track of how much money it has gained as revenue as a result of the transaction fees.
+*The bank would like to keep track of how much money it has gained as revenue as a result of the transaction fees.*

-The best way to satisfy this requirement is to use a `DomainEventSubscriber` that Subscribes to the `FeesDeductedEvent` domain event, which then tells the persistence mechanism to store the result so that it can later be read by a `ReadModel`.
+One way to satisfy this requirement is to use a `DomainEventSubscriber` that Subscribes to the `FeesDeductedEvent` domain event, which then tells the persistence mechanism to store the result so that it can later be read by a `ReadModel`.

 ```csharp
 public class RevenueSubscriber : DomainEventSubscriber,